 a glance.
 But the impulse to look for it came from La Marche, where it

 was really hard to discover.
-The monkey gives practically no clue to
+In turn, the monkey gives practically no clue to

 the Square.
-The impulse to check out the the monkey for the
+The impulse to check out the monkey for the

 came from the engraving, as well.
 However, once we add it into